ZeyuDai/Fine-grained_Structure-based_News_Genre_Categorization/README.md

 Dataset is available here: (https://drive.google.com/file/d/1c2RQsqpDzT3PY-vURRxEmGzRgMXZI7WY/view?usp=sharing) Each XML file contains the annotation of both elements and news structure label.

 Disclaimer: Our dataset used raw documents from [Gigaword](https://catalog.ldc.upenn.edu/LDC2012T21) which was released under LDC License.
-You must follow the LDC license to get access permission to Gigaword data before downloading our dataset.
+You must follow the LDC license to get permitted access to Gigaword data before downloading our dataset.